Professional & Community Events

 X–MED (2006, 2007, 2013 LA, CA; 2011 Austin, TX)

-Co-produced initially with Djahari Clark, Elayssa and Anaheed was an intensive three day workshop on Experimental Middle Eastern Dance.
+Co-produced initially with Djahari Clark, Elayssa and Anaheed was an intensive three day seminar on Experimental Middle Eastern Dance.
 The first of its kind, this workshop series created a pedagogy and a training ground for an emerging dance form.
-All workshop were co-taught and two different performances with Q&A.
+It continued a supportive approach to experimental Middle Eastern dance and theater.
+All workshop were co-taught and offered students different points of view and experiences on each topic.
+In addition, the performances with Q&A allowed audiences an opportunity to see applications of experimental Middle Eastern dance technique while continuing the learning process.

 An Evening of Experimental Middle Eastern Dance (EEMED) (2000-2008, 2013, LA)